In this chapter, you will learn how to:

 Social justice is the equal distribution of privilege, opportunities, and wealth.
 Social injustice, then, is when there is unequal distribution of privilege, opportunities, and wealth.
 In the current U.S. society, there is a significant imbalance in the distribution of privilege, opportunities, and wealth across a wide variety of areas.

-Inequality and the United States
+Inequity and the United States

 The gender pay gap is one example of inequality in the United States.
 Studies have demonstrated that when women and men perform the same jobs, women on average are paid less than men.
 The gender pay gap varies across industries, but women who are financial managers, physicians, accountants, retail sales workers, registered nurses, lawyers, education administrators, and chief executives earn between 65% and 92% of what men earn for performing the same job responsibilities; the only differentiating factor is their gender.
 The fashion industry also suffers from gender inequality.
-While there are numerous women working in the fashion industry, research from 2018 found that most executives, or the highest-paid employees, in the fashion industry were male or about 80% of executives.
+While there are numerous women working in the fashion industry, research from 2018 found that the highest-paid employees in the fashion industry were male, about 80% of executives.
 Therefore, despite the fashion industry being dominated by women employees and women’s clothing having more sales than men’s clothing, men are more often occupying the higher paid jobs in the fashion industry.

-Despite the progress since the abolition of slavery and jim crow laws, Black people are still at a significant disadvantage.
+Despite the progress since the abolition of slavery and Jim Crow laws, Black people are still at a significant disadvantage.
 For example, one study found that when researchers sent resumes with either African American or white-sounding names, the white-sounding name candidate needed to send about 10 resumes to obtain a single call back whereas the African American sounding name candidate needed to send on average 15 resumes to obtain a single call back for an interview.

 Racial inequality can also be found within the fashion industry.
 For example, while there have been numerous successful Black designers in the fashion industry, the industry at the same time experiences systemic racial inequality issues.
 For example, most fashion models are white as compared to people of color; while this inequality in fashion models has lessened over time, the industry more often casts white models to represent the ideal of beauty over models of color.